The first step to OpenGL programming on macOS

 The OpenGL has been originally provided on macOS.
 However, to ease our

-development, we need to install GLEW
+development, we need to install GLEW and GLFW using Homebrew, by

-brew install glew glfw
+brew install glew glfw.

-website states: “GLEW provides efficient run-time
+The official GLEW website states: “GLEW provides efficient run-time

 mechanisms for determining which OpenGL extensions are supported on the